 Note that speed boat travel is not recommended for infants under 1 year old, pregnant women, or anyone with back problems, or prone to seasickness, due to the bumpy ride.
 In these cases, or for any other reasons you may have for not joining a speedboat tour, your options would be:

-- to visit the islands with a dive boat tour from Ao Nang or Krabi (again, no stop on Maya Bay, but also more comfortable and excellent for keen snorkelers)
+- to visit the islands with a dive boat tour from Ao Nang or Krabi (there is no stop on Maya Bay, but it is comfortable and excellent for keen snorkelers)

-- to visit only the main island, Phi Phi Don, with the daily passenger ferry from Ao Nang or Krabi (which would give you 3 -4 hours on the island, enough to climb to the viewpoint, or take a short longtail trip)
+- to visit only the main island, Phi Phi Don, with the daily passenger ferry from Ao Nang or Krabi Town (which would give you 3 -4 hours on the island, enough to climb to the viewpoint, or take a short longtail trip to Phi Phi Leh)

 - to visit the islands departing from Phi Phi Don, by staying overnight there – a cruise of the neighbouring islands can then be done in any number of ways, e.g. by longtail boat, glass bottomed boat, yacht, sleep aboard cruise, dive boat etc.